pythonhealthdatascience/stars-reproduce-wood-2021/reproduction/README.md

 ## License

-This repository is licensed under the GNU Lesser General Public License v3.0.
+This repository is licensed under the GNU General Public License v3.0.